 John Reed and his partners continued with placer mining for several years until 1831, when he began underground mining.

 John Reed died rich at age 58 in 1845 from the gold on his property.
-Soon the Reed mine was sold at a public auction.
+Soon, the Reed mine was sold at a public auction.
 The mine would change hands many times over the years.

 North Carolina led the nation in gold production until 1848, when the great rush to California eclipsed it.
-Total production in the State from 1799 to 1860 is estimated at about $60 million.
+Total production in the State from 1799 to 1860 is estimated at $60 million.
 At the height of operations in North Carolina, at least 56 mines were operating and employing 30,000 men.

 Ultimately, the Reed Mine, the first commercially successful mine in the United States, yielded an estimated $10 million worth of gold before 1853.

-The last underground mining took place at the Reed Mine in 1912.
+The last underground mining at the Reed Mine took place in 1912.
 To handle a large amount of gold found in the region and state from the 19th into the early 20th century, the Charlotte Mint was built in nearby Charlotte, North Carolina.

 The Reed Mine is located in Cabarrus County, North Carolina, on a county road about 13 miles southeast of Concord.